-- By the third time you open your eyes, the children will be doing the same thing you are.
+- By the third time you open your eyes, the children will do the same thing you are.

 To learn more about these fun moves, look up yoga for young children.
 My students loved doing the frog movement.

-As a side note, I use yoga not only during circle time but throughout the day, as well.
+As a side note, I use yoga not only during circle time, but also throughout the day.
 When the kids are getting a little out of hand, I simply say "hands up," and then I start a yoga move.
-Most of the time, the children will stop what they are doing and join in.
+Most of the time, the children stop what they are doing and join in.